Sziszka90/ProductReview/README.md

 ## Configuration

-You can use Postman script to test the endpoints.
+You can use the Postman script in the repo to test the endpoints.

 Configuration in appsettings.json: